grep265/Docker/x11_docker/README.md

-# Gazebo Garden docker container
+# X11 Apps docker container

 This Docker container runs X11 apps.
-This might serve a basic example to start testing containers with GUIs capabilities.
+This might serve a basic example to start testing containers with GUI capabilities.

 ## Building the Container